 What chocolate lover wouldn’t be thrilled with rich, decadent truffles for Valentine’s Day?
-Instead of heading to the nearest chocolate shop, pick up a few items from the market and make these homemade chocolate truffles with your own two hands!
+Instead of heading to the nearest chocolate shop, pick up a few items from the market and make these simple homemade truffles with your own two hands!

 There is something really special about being able to create a delicious and meaningful Valentine’s Day gift for your sweetie.
 Plus, it’s a great way to show how much you care without breaking the bank!